-These are kind of fixators use combination of schanz screws, rods and clamps which are assembled to form a construct.
+These are kind of fixators use a combination of Schanz screws, rods and clamps which are assembled to form a construct.

-These kind of external fixators use construct formed by circular rings, wires, connecting rods, and struts.
-This is quite versatile type of external fixator.
+These kinds of external fixators use construct formed by circular rings, wires, connecting rods, and struts.
+This is quite a versatile type of external fixator.
 A partial ring is commonly used around the proximal and around the shoulder and proximal femur where a full ring would not fit comfortably.

 Components of this fixator are given below.

 Each of the components can come in different dimensions to suit the scale of the bone to which they are to be applied and to permit variation in the shape and configuration of the final bone-external fixator construct.